 Feed A Child to Survive Campaign

-The Feed a Child to Survive Campaign is one of its kind attempt by World Vision to try to feed under-nutrition or malnutrition children.
-They offer food to children and provide funding, support, and training to selected individuals who then take responsibility for ensuring that children in need around their area are well-fed.
+The Feed, a Child, to Survive Campaign is one of World Vision’s kind attempts to try to feed under-nutrition or malnutrition children.
+They offer food to children and provide funding, support, and training to selected individuals, who then take responsibility for ensuring that children in need around their area are well-fed.
 This campaign encourages people to feed children and help them survive.
 They could do so by donating to World Vision.
 The money the organization receives is then put to purpose.
 This way, the needs of more and more children are addressed.
 The mortality rate due to lack of food availability in underprivileged and neglected regions is reduced.
-Thanks to the tireless efforts of World Vision that the world is not that bad of a place to live for some people now.
+Thanks to World Vision’s tireless efforts, the world is not that bad of a place to live for some people now.

 World Vision is doing an exemplary job in making this world a better place, especially for children and neglected poor communities.
 Their vision is far-fledged, but that doesn’t stop them from doing what they do best – making this world a better place!